AgeOfMarcus/ai-control/README.md

 ## OpenAI Plugins

 Langchain built their own plugin loader, but I found it didn't work how I wanted it to, so I built on top of that.
 You can see my work in `PluginLoader.py`.
-Plugins will be loaded by URL, from the list defined in your config which I will go over.
+Plugins will be loaded by URL, from the list defined in your config which I will go over in the **setup/installation** section.

-# `config.json`

-This file is where you can define additional tools you want your Assistant to have.
-In the `langchain` section, include [tools built-in to langchain](https://python.langchain.com/en/latest/modules/agents/tools.html).
-If any of those tools require an API key, set it in your `.env` file.

-In the `openai` section, include any URLs of OpenAI Plugins you'd like to load (e.g., `https://www.klarna.com/.well-known/ai-plugin.json`). **This feature is highly experimental!** Also, this requires you include the `requests_all` tool in the `langchain` section of your `config.json`.

-You can use mutliple configuration files, if you want.
-You can specify which to load with the `--config <filename>` argument.

 # Future ideas